prividentity/cryptonets-python-sdk/README.md

 ## Notices

-Licensing Restriction: This SDK is not licensed for use in regulated gaming.
-To license CryptoNets in this market, please contact CentralAMS.
+Licensing Restriction: This SDK is not licensed for use without the consent of the Private Identity.

 ## Installation